vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

     - 1 run with 8 GPUs and 1,000,000 images

 Then, follow the instructions in the ``publication-figures`` project's ``README.md`` to recreate the DeepCell Kiosk paper's benchmarking figures.

+Benchmarking Figure Recreation Settings
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When recreating the figures from the DeepCell Kiosk paper, please observe the following configuration guidelines:

+    - In the DeepCell Kiosk paper, benchmarking data was presented for clusters with maxima of 1, 4, and 8 GPUs.
+Choose the appropriate maximum during DeepCell Kiosk configuration for the benchmarking dataset you would like to recreate.
+    - Keep the default values for ``MODEL`` and ``FILE`` in the benchmarking YAML file.
+    - Copy the ``models/NuclearSegmentation`` folder in the Van Valen Lab's `kiosk-benchmarking bucket <https://console.cloud.google.com/storage/browser/kiosk-benchmarking>`_ to the same location in your benchmarking bucket.
+    - Copy the Van Valen Lab's `zip100.zip <https://console.cloud.google.com/storage/browser/_details/kiosk-benchmarking/sample-data/zip100.zip>`_ into the ``uploads`` folder of your bencharking bucket.
+This file consists of 100 microscopy images, which we used as the basis for all the benchmarking runs in the DeepCell Kiosk paper.
+    - Benchmarking data was presented in the DeepCell Kiosk paper for 10,000-image, 100,000-image, and 1,000,000-image runs.
+Since ``zip100.zip`` contains 100 images, set the ``COUNT`` variable in the benchmarking YAML file to either 100, 1,000, or 10,000.